cocktailmixer/electronics/driverboard/README.md

 The controllerboard is an SPI bus master and passes data to the driverboards which are connected in series as an SPI bus daisy-chain.
 The end of the chain is automatically recognized by the hardware and the data looped back to the master.

-The driver chip used is the ON Semi NCV7240 which features fault reporting (overload and over temperature protection, open load / short to ground and SPI frame error detection), internal output clamping diodes and a 3.3V/5V compatible SPI interface.
+The driver chip used is the ON Semi NCV7240 which features fault reporting (overload and overtemperature protection, open load / short to ground and SPI frame error detection), internal output clamping diodes and a 3.3V / 5V compatible SPI interface.